telesimon/www/README.md

    - Dostarczanie kompleksowych rozwiązań connectivity dla klientów biznesowych

 API dla dystrybucji eSIM w modelu white label umożliwia firmom szybkie wdrożenie i zarządzanie usługami eSIM pod własną marką, bez konieczności budowania całej infrastruktury od podstaw.
 Zapewnia elastyczność w tworzeniu ofert, zarządzaniu klientami i optymalizacji procesów biznesowych związanych z łącznością mobilną.

+## Gateways

+Using an eSIM WiFi gateway for your IP camera can be a great way to ensure a stable and flexible internet connection.

+1. **MOGO S2 eSIM Global Mobile Router**:
+   - **Features**: Supports 4G, download speeds up to 150 Mbps, and upload speeds up to 50 Mbps.
+It has a 2000mAh battery and a USB-C port for charging.
+   - **Pros**: Small size, fast internet, and a display showing important information.
+   - **Cons**: Only supports MOGO eSIMs, which might limit its use in some countries¹.

+2. **eSunFi eSIM Mobile WiFi Hotspot Router**:
+   - **Features**: Dual-band WiFi, supports Bluetooth and VPN, and allows up to 10 devices to connect simultaneously.
+It supports 3G and 4G networks with a maximum WiFi rate of 433 Mbps.
+   - **Pros**: Works in over 200 countries, quick charging via USB-C, and a display for network speed, signal strength, and battery percentage¹.

+3. **GlocalMe UPP 4G Mobile WiFi Router**:
+   - **Features**: No SIM card needed, no roaming fees, and includes 1GB global and 8GB EU data.
+It works in over 200 countries.
+   - **Pros**: Easy to use, no need for a physical SIM card².

+These devices can help you set up a reliable WiFi connection for your IP camera, ensuring you can monitor your camera feed remotely without interruptions.
+If you need help configuring your IP camera on the network, you can refer to guides that explain how to set up the default gateway and subnet mask³.

+(1) Best eSIM Hotspot Routers in 2023 (For Remote Work & Travel). https://expertworldtravel.com/best-esim-routers/.
+(2) Die 5 besten Mobiler Wlan Router Mit Esim - August 2024 - Klarersieger. https://klarersieger.de/product/mobiler-wlan-router-mit-esim/.
+(3) How to Configure IP Cameras on the Network: A Complete Guide. https://www.spottersecurity.com/blog/configure-ip-cameras-local-network/.
+(4) NearSens Gateway, 4G, eSIM, SIM-Steckplatz, WiFi, Batterie - bitelec. https://bitelec.ch/de/alarmzentralen/2155-nearsens-gateway-4g-esim-sim-steckplatz-wifi-batterie.\